Maternity protection law in Germany explained

 NOTE: You can discuss any questions you may have with the works council, the company doctor or the occupational safety specialist.

-New regulation from 1 January 2025: The employer does not always have to carry out a risk assessment ‘without cause’ (without cause).
+New regulation from 1 January 2025: The employer does not always have to carry out a risk assessment ‘without cause’.
 He can refrain from doing so if the activities or working conditions are those that have been published in a ‘maternity protection rule’ by the Committee for Maternity Protection (Ministry for Family Affairs).
 The problem in practice: the currently published maternity protection rules do not specify any specific activities or working conditions, but only provide general guidelines (rules here).
-The new legal regulation therefore does not bring any improvement in practice for anyone involved.
+The new legal regulation, therefore, does not bring any improvement in practice for anyone involved.

 Which activities are not allowed for pregnant and breastfeeding women?